headforwards-spd/headforwards-website/src/pages/info-pages/build-strong-relationships.md

       - link: d1956170-ec44-11e9-914c-c376cef31113
         linkText: Read more
     type: image-copy-component
-  - jobTitle: 'Project Manager and Scrum Master '
+  - jobTitle: "Project Manager and Scrum Master"
     name: Helen Stembridge
     quote: >-
       Trust is at the core of our relationships at Headforwards.
 We’re free to